snap-stanford/snap-python/README.md

 		>>> sys.path.append("swig")
 		>>> import snap

-3. There are some examples in the `python` directory.
+3. There are some examples in the `examples` directory.
 For example, to run benchmarks:

 		$ cd examples
 		$ python benchmark.py -h